 |NUMBER OF VISITORS|

-In 2019, GTE also launched the Gran Tierra Te Esucha program in Quito, Ecuador to support its future operations there and the office has already received inquiries.
+In 2019, GTE also launched the Gran Tierra Te Esucha program in Quito, Ecuador to support its future operations there and is receiving and responding to inquiries.
 The company has been sharing its experiences and best practices in operations and sustainability with the Ecuadorian authorities to show how GTE’s approach to being a responsible operator will be applied in Ecuador.

 For more information on Gran Tierra’s Te Escucha program, visit our Community Queries page here.